rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-creation-tutorial.md

 {{% notice note %}}
 The maximum size of the docker image is 10 GB for cloud deployment
 {{% /notice %}}
-   3. Follow below steps to create the build
-		1. On the left navigation bar, click **Builds**
-		2. Click on **ADD NEW BUILD**
-		3. In the Build Name box, enter a name for the build say `demoBuild`
-		4. In the **Git repository** box, enter the url address :
-		`https://github.com/rapyuta/io_tutorials` and select Build Recipe as Catkin.
-		5. Go to the next step and click on next, the build will be created.

-   4. In the **Choose Build** select the above Build from drop-down list.
+   3. In the **Choose Build** select the Build [created above](/developer-guide/create-software-packages/package-creation-tutorial/#creating-the-build) from the drop-down list.
-   5. In the **Command to run in the docker container** box, enter the command:`roslaunch talker talker.launch`
+   4. In the **Command to run in the docker container** box, enter the command:`roslaunch talker talker.launch`
     Ensure that you always execute the *roslaunch* command to explicitly start the [ROS Master](http://wiki.ros.org/Master) instead of running the *rosrun* command, because the ROS Master will fail to start on *rosrun* command in the console,